-- Full time, incoming first-year students and students who have previously received the Bronco Promise award as a first-time, first-year student.
+- Full-time, incoming first-year students and students who have previously received the Bronco Promise award.

 - Residents of Michigan as determined upon admission.

 - Have a household Adjusted Gross Income (AGI) of $50,000 or less and household net assets under $50,000.

 - Complete the 2023-24 FAFSA by July 1.

 If a student was awarded and paid the scholarship after their first-year entry semester but does not meet the qualifications for the award in a subsequent year, they may file an appeal for reinstatement.
 Appeals will be considered for: